 Will you get it?

-Rules for non-EU citizens are quite tough.
+Rules for non-EU citizens are pretty strict.
 Your business idea will go through examination where the German government will decite if you can open a company in Germany and, therefore, receive a residence permit or not.

 The examination will approve:

-- Economical or regional interested in your business
+- Economic or regional interest in your business

 - The amount of invested capital